piotrrosinski77/YT-downloader-exe/README.md

 - **Extract Audio:** Download audio tracks in MP3 format for offline listening.
 - **User-Friendly Interface:** Simple and intuitive GUI for a smooth user experience.

+## Requirements

+To build and run the project from source or make any modifications, you'll need the following:

+1. **Python 3.x**
+   - Ensure Python is installed on your system.
+You can download it from [Python's official website](https://www.python.org/).

+2. **Required Libraries**
+   - Install necessary libraries using pip:
+     ```bash
+     pip install -r requirements.txt
+     ```

+Alternatively, manually install the following:
+- yt-dlp

 ## Installation

 1. **Download the Executable:**